 How to Be A Master in Photoshop Pen Tool

+Welcome to my blog today.
+Clipping World, the clipping path service provider, is going to talk about graphic designers’ weapon: the Photoshop Pen Tool.
 Hopefully, I can cover most of it.
 Make sure that your Device has the Photoshop CS6 application.
 Let’s Dig into it and see this magical tool.

-What Is The Pen Tool In Photoshop?
+What is The Pen Tool in Photoshop?

 The pen tool is a feature of Photoshop.
-By Vangie Beal In graphics software, the pen tool is frequently used in the creation of smooth-edged selections but is not a type of Photoshop selection tool.
+By Vangie Beal in graphics software, the pen tool is frequently used in the creation of smooth-edged selections.
+But is not a type of Photoshop selection tool.
+It creates a vector path when used.
+These paths appear as either Work Paths or Shape Paths in the Paths Panel.

-What Are Some Common Uses for the Pen Tool?
+What are Some Common Uses for the Pen Tool?

-Where Is The Paths Panel In Photoshop?
+Where is The Paths Panel in Photoshop?

 The Pen tool and the Path panel go hand in hand so that you can see paths when you start using the pen tool.
 Paths can be accessed in the Essentials (default) workspace by clicking the Paths tab in the Layers Panel.